 When it was time to eat, I switched from the slow cook setting to the saute setting.
 I thickened the sauce with a cornstarch slurry (2 tablespoons cornstarch dissolved in 2 tablespoons cold water).

 It was great that I didn’t have to use a saucepan to thicken the sauce like I would have had done in my old slow cooker.
 I also loved having the option to cook the chicken at a higher temperature if the slow cooker wasn’t cooking it fast enough.
+The chicken is sweet with just a little kick and was delicious cooked in the GEM.

 The Gem comes with a rice measuring cup, a steaming rack, an instruction manual that’s easy to follow, and a small recipe booklet.
 It has a 6 quart ceramic non-stick inner pot that is stove-top and oven safe.